Thamizhini-D/bradford_assay_code/README.md

 # Data processor for the Bradford Assay

 ## Introduction
-This application was developed for visualizing and processing experimental data from the Bradford Assay - a widely used assay for protein quantitation in biochemical research.
+This is an interative web-application developed for visualizing and processing experimental data from the Bradford Assay - a widely used assay for protein quantitation in biochemical research.

 ## Technologies
-Python
+- Python
-Jupyter Notebook
+- Jupyter Notebook
-Pandas
+- Pandas
-Matplotlib
+- Matplotlib
-NumPy
+- NumPy
-ipywidgets
+- ipywidgets
-Voila
+- Voila
-Heroku
+- Heroku

 ## Launch
 Deployed on: bradford-data-processor.herokuapp.com/